openshift-qe/ocp-qe-perfscale-ci/scripts/README.md

 1. Ensure you have Python 3.9+ and Pip installed (verify with `python --version` and `pip --version`)
 2. Install requirements with `pip install -r scripts/requirements.txt`
 3. Run the tool with `./scripts/nope.py`

+To see all command line options available for the NOPE tool, you can run it with the `--help` argument.

 ## Fetching metrics using touchstone
 NetObserv metrics uploaded to elasticsearch can be fetched using `touchstone` tool provided by [benchmark-comparison](https://github.com/cloud-bulldozer/benchmark-comparison).
 Once you have touchstone setup, you can run command as: